gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 UTS #46 handles code points through 6,960 ranges with keep, map, or drop statuses.
 Each mapped `{first, last, status, offset, length}` row points to a replacement in a shared pool.
-Binary search suits a sparse Unicode key space better than the escaping code's direct-index table.
+Binary search suits a sparse Unicode domain better than the escaping code's direct-index table.

-A direct table indexed by every Unicode scalar would reserve memory for a sparse domain.
+A direct table indexed by scalar value would reserve memory for a sparse domain.
 The range table represents a long run with one record, while mapped runs point into one replacement pool.
 Binary search adds comparisons, but host labels remain short and the compact table fits caches better.
 Escaping chooses direct indexing because its domain is small and dense.
-The loop also queries it for each byte.
+The loop queries it for each byte.

 Most of the runtime data comes from a
 [331-line generator](https://github.com/tox-dev/turbohtml/blob/main/tools/generate_idna.py).
 It reads the pinned